thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 ### Result

-After clicking the **Add** button, the calculated field will be added to your entity or profile.
+After the calculated field is created, data propagation starts automatically and is performed immediately after the relevant input data is received.

 {% assign propagationResult = '
     ===
-        image: /images/user-guide/calculated-fields/propagation-result-1-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-result-1-ce.png
-        title: After clicking the **Add** button, the calculated field will be added to your entity or profile.
+        title: After the calculated field is created, data propagation starts automatically and is performed immediately after the relevant input data is received.
 '
 %}

 {% include images-gallery.liquid imageCollection=propagationResult %}

-Let&#39;s check the debug events by clicking the **Events** icon button.
-The debugging window displays calculated field arguments and the computed result.
+To view debug events, click **Events**.
+In the debug window, you can see events with the input data and the calculated result.

 > Please note that ThingsBoard stores all debug events for a calculated field during the first 15 minutes after creation.
 After that, only error events are saved.

 {% assign propagationEvent = '
     ===
-        image: /images/user-guide/calculated-fields/propagation-events-1-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-events-1-ce.png
         title: Check the debug events by clicking the "Events" icon button".
     ===
-        image: /images/user-guide/calculated-fields/propagation-events-2-ce.png
+        image: /images/user-guide/calculated-fields/propagation/propagation-events-2-ce.png
         title: The debugging window displays calculated field arguments and the computed result.
 '
 %}